 Our Ethical Guidelines are intended to help ensure a safe practice environment and provide a way to proceed when faced with possible ethical violations.
 They provide a format for students and teachers to explore individual and mutual questions, confusion, expectations, and misunderstandings that may occur in this setting.
-You may download the Ethical Guidelines by clicking this link.
+You may download the Everyday Zen Practice of Ethical Conduct (PDF).

 The purpose of the Everyday Zen website is to provide teaching and information about Everyday Zen's many activities.
 The site includes Norman Fischer's blog, his essays and selections of poetry , Dharma talks by Norman and other Everyday Zen teachers in both transcribed text and audio formats, which are available for download by donation.

 For more about Norman's work as a poet please see his separate poetry website, www.normanfischerpoetry.org

 The site also includes writing and teaching by Everyday Zen teachers and friends.
 You can find information here about the Everday Zen schedule of local and international retreats and talks as well as contact information for Everyday Zen.
 There's also a study guide for students who want to deepen their Dharma studies.
 For more information about the website, please visit About This Website .

 For links to EDZ-affiliated sanghas, and the Bay Area Forums, please visit the Everyday Zen Communities subsite.